xian-ran/prestackPro-Manual/spectral-decomposition.md

 ## Display Settings

-The Input Volume panel display can be changed by using the pipette icon, OR double clicking on the map, where the location of the panel is shown with a black cross.
+The Input Volume panel display can be changed by using the pipette icon, OR double clicking on the map, with the location of the panel shown as a black cross.

-The Control Tab allows the user to toggle on Wells and Horizons in the display panels.
+The **Control Tab** allows the user to toggle on Wells and Horizons in the display panels.

 ![](/assets/sp_05_control-tab.png)

+_Control Tab: toggle on Wells and Horizons._

 ## Saving Blend Maps